HELPING TEENS STAY BALANCED

 “Listen, I’m sad to see that there’s a gap forming between us.
 Our way of doing things is really different and that must be hard for you.
 You must be feeling all sorts of things.
 And I know that, sometimes, I put more pressure on you.
 I would really like it if we could talk about it.”

-- Remind your child that, no matter where you find yourselves, you will always love them and be there for them.
+- Remind your child that, no matter where you find yourselves, you will always love them and be there for them

-Here are some resources to help you:
+Here are some resources to help:

-Talk to a counselor with cross-cultural skills:
+Talk to a counsellor with cross-cultural expertise:

-👉 Community settlement, support and integration organizations for immigrants and refugees:
+👉 Community settlement, support, and integration organizations for immigrants and refugees:

 👉 Cultural Consultation Service (CCS)